Buying a static caravan in the UK is the new trend – here are some common mistakes to avoid before signing up for a new lifestyle!

 In this blog, we aim to equip you with the most common errors potential owners make when buying a static caravan at any park.
 With these no-go’s in mind, you’ll be that bit savvier to explore the world of ownership and save yourself some stress in the future!

 Don’t forget that as a leading holiday park and staycation provider, it’s safe to say that we have some collective experience in the industry.
-If you have any questions or queries about our range of static caravans, our holiday parks and their facilities, or want to know anything specific about buying a static caravan, you can contact our friendly team of advisors on 01745 362 020.
+If you have any questions or queries about our range of static caravans for sale, our holiday parks and their facilities, or want to know anything specific about buying a static caravan, you can contact our friendly team of advisors on 01745 362 020.

 5 common pitfalls to avoid before buying a static caravan